 The module is available exclusively to students enrolled in the MA Migration and Diaspora Studies.
 The module consists of internships within migrant and refugee organisations, diaspora and BAME art and cultural collectives, and research centres based in London.
 Class seminars will be normally limited and organised in the forms of clinics and talks by the partner organisations.

 The organisations listed below are enthusiastic to host work placements.
 Please read through the full list and explore the websites of the organisations that interest you.
 The specifics of each placement are available on the course page, accessible to enrolled students.

-Students undertaking this module in Term 2 must inform the Course Convenor of their 1st and 2nd choices of organisation by the end of week 4 of Term 1.
+Students undertaking this module must inform the module convenor of their 1st and 2nd choices of organisation by the end of week 4 of Term 1.
 Every effort will be made to match you with your preferred organisation.
 Once you have been matched to an organisation, we will arrange an informal interview with the organisation’s contact person; this will help ensure mutual compatibility and productive placements.

 All placements will start in January of any given academic year for a period of 3 or 6 months, depending on the organisation.
 Regardless of the length of the placement, towards the end of March, we will ask the student’s principal supervisor at the organisation to complete a 1-page form assessing the student’s activities and contribution to the work of the organisation; this assessment will constitute part of the student’s final grade for the module.

-Organisations (in alphabetical order) available to host work placements:
+Organisations (in alphabetical order) currently available to host work placements:

 198 Contemporary Arts & Learning – promotes social inclusion and diversity through art